Skip to main content

 }

-Then in test simply pass data you want to get from Selector to SOQL.mock(id).thenReturn(data) method.
-Acceptable formats are: List<SObject> or SObject.
-Then during execution Selector will return desired data.
+Then in tests simply pass data you want to get from the Selector to the SOQL.mock(id).thenReturn(data) method.
+Acceptable formats are: List<SObject>, SObject, Integer (for count queries), or List<Map<String, Object>> (for aggregate results).
+During execution, the Selector will return the desired data.

 Insights